 Each Barrio needs to have a leave-no-trace representative appointed.
-The LNT Leads's missions are...
+The LNT leads-team will get in touch with your camp to exchange contact details with that person and give them more info.
+The LNT Lead's missions are...